TrellixVulnTeam/Profanity-detector_V7Y2/README.md

 5.  scikit-learn==0.23.2 [custom]

 ### Initial steps:
-step 1 : java -jar ssogenerator-2.1.0.jar  [download the ssogenerator]
-step 2 : cd
-step 3 : cd .aws [location where you have installed ] step 4 : open -a TextEdit credentials [note the credentials for the account you work on] step 5 : aws configure [answer the credentials from step 4]
+step 1 : cd .aws [location where you have installed ] step 2 : open -a TextEdit credentials [note the credentials for the account you work on] step 3 : aws configure [answer the credentials from step 4]

 ### Library Preparation:
 prerequiste : Docker|conda|internet.